krm-functions/catalog/docs/package-compositor.md

 ## Future Directions

-- Currently, `package-composer` is not recursive and `Fleet` resources fetched as part of a package is not processed.
+- Currently, `package-compositor` is not recursive and `Fleet` resources fetched as part of a package is not processed.
 - Generally, better error checking could be implemented
 - OCI upstreams